 Text (SMS) messages are limited to 160 characters per message.
 The character count in the bottom right of the window shows how many characters you’ve used out of the 160.

 If you select the email option, you will see a subject line for the email.
 There’s no character limit to emails, so you can write as much as you need.

 If you select both the Text (SMS) and Email options, you will see both the Subject field and and character count.
-When you send both message types, you’re limited to 160 characters and text in the Subject field will appear as the subject line of the email and the first line of the SMS text message.
+When you send both message types, you’re limited to 160 characters.
+Anything in the Subject field will appear as the subject line of the email and the first line of the text message.